Customer Management

 **When to skip domains:** For customers who only contact you via Slack Connect or whose requests are always manually created.

-Requests from free email providers are handled differently:
+New tickets from free email providers (received over email or web chat) are handled differently:

 **Free email domains include:** gmail.com, yahoo.com, outlook.com, hotmail.com, and similar consumer email services.